joejenett/iwebthings/_posts/2024-02-11-follow-up-a-writing-app-built-around-semantic-search.md

 I’m inspired by how the app helps me gain new insights into my scattered ideas and yes, it’s a most effective _brainstormer!_

 Though still a work in progress, I’m tickled to share my latest _webthing_, my online <a href="https://brainstormer.joejenett.com">brainstormer</a>.

-As a start, I’ve included a number of _tiddlers_ from <a title="🌱 𝚓𝚘𝚎. 𝚒𝚍𝚎𝚊𝚜." href="https://ideas.joejenett.com/">🌱 𝚓𝚘𝚎. 𝚒𝚍𝚎𝚊𝚜.</a> along with an assortment of other ideas floating around in my mind.
+To start, I’ve included a number of _tiddlers_ from <a title="🌱 𝚓𝚘𝚎. 𝚒𝚍𝚎𝚊𝚜." href="https://ideas.joejenett.com/">🌱 𝚓𝚘𝚎. 𝚒𝚍𝚎𝚊𝚜.</a> along with an assortment of other ideas floating around in my mind.
 It should be interesting as I add more notes to it.

 Enjoy (I hope)!